Zach Arnett

-Zachary Arnett (born September 10, 1986) is an American football coach who is a defensive analyst at Florida State University.
-He served as the head coach at Mississippi State University in 2023 and as the defensive coordinator at Mississippi State from 2020 to 2022.
+Zachary Arnett (born September 10, 1986) is an American football coach who is the defensive coordinator at Mississippi State.
+He served as the head coach at Mississippi State in 2023 and previous stint as the defensive coordinator at Mississippi State from 2020 to 2022.
 He also briefly served as the defensive coordinator at the University of Nevada, Las Vegas (UNLV) from December 2024 until his resignation in April 2025.

 Arnett played college football at the University of New Mexico as a linebacker from 2005 to 2008.
 Prior to his tenure at Mississippi State, he held various assistant coaching positions at San Diego State University from 2011 to 2019.

 Playing career

 Arnett attended La Cueva High School in Albuquerque, New Mexico and was a two-sport athlete in football and baseball.
 He originally accepted an offer to play for the New Mexico Lobos baseball team, but he earned a scholarship to the football team in the summer of 2005.
 He excelled on the field and in the classroom during his college career, earning six forced fumbles and was a first-team Academic All-American in 2008.